Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

     - open a bash shell on the remote server: run: `heroku run bash --app [app name such as {{ cookiecutter.project_name }}-dev]`
     - once in the shell on the Heroku server run: `./manage.py shell_plus`
 - Capture a Remote Database Backup:
-    - run: `heroku pg:backups:capture --app [app name such as prelude-dev]`
+    - run: `heroku pg:backups:capture --app [app name such as {{ cookiecutter.project_name }}-dev]`
 - Retrieve Media assets from AWS S3:
     - Set up and configure the AWS CLI: see <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html> for instructions
-        - be sure to set up your AWS config with your prelude credentials: instructions here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>
+        - be sure to set up your AWS config with your {{ cookiecutter.project_name }} credentials: instructions here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>

     - make sure a directory exists with the path [project root]/{{ cookiecutter.project_name }}/media
     - from the project root run: `aws s3 cp s3://{{ cookiecutter.project_name }}-dev ./{{ cookiecutter.project_name }}/media --recursive` replacing `{{ cookiecutter.project_name }}-dev` with `{{ cookiecutter.project_name }}-prod` or a different s3 bucket name as needed